-One of the most beautiful drives in America and romantic day trips from Miami; you could spend days just admiring the natural beauty of the Florida Keys.
-Explore the famous coral reefs, reel in the day’s catch, or just soak in the sun.
+One of the most beautiful drives in America and a romantic day trip from Miami, you could spend days just admiring the natural beauty of the Florida Keys.
+Explore the famous coral reefs, reel in the day’s catch, or soak in the sun.

 👉 Planning a trip to the Florida Keys?
 Here are some other resources you might find helpful:

 Driving distance from Downtown Miami to Marco Island: 106 miles/ 1 hr, 59 minutes

 Welcome to the heart of Florida’s Ten Thousand Islands.
 Marco Island is one of the best places to visit in South Florida for beach lovers.
 You’ll want at least one full day to explore and can easily spend all day at the beach, so bring your flip-flops!